Risk-based principles for managing conflicts of interest

 The Commonwealth Grants Rules and Principles sets out that officials must disclose material personal interests in relation to grants administration, including Ministers recording in writing, any conflicts of interest relating to a decision to approve a grant.

-Conflicts of interest may arise at any stage of the grants administration process, officials should establish processes to manage misconceptions of potential or real conflicts, including putting in place risk-based principles to ensure the appropriate identification and management of potential and/or real conflicts.
+Conflicts of interest may occur at any stage of the grants administration process.
+Officials should implement processes using risk-based principles to identify and manage both potential and/or real conflicts.
 Entities should ensure that policy and management processes for conflicts of interest in grants processes are published to support probity and transparency.

 For further information, refer to the Commonwealth Risk Management Policy.